ttgump/scDCC/scDCC_estimating_number_of_clusters/README.md

 --data_file: file name of data.<br/>
 --pos_pairs: file name to store must-link pairs.<br/>
 --neg_pairs: file name to store cannot-link pairs.<br/>
 Pairs should be stored in a two-column matrix, separated by ",".
-One row represents one pair with index of cells, and index starts with zero.
+One row represents one pair with index of cells, and index starts with zero.<br/>
 --maxiter: max number of iterations in the clustering stage, default = 2000.<br/>
 --pretrain_epochs: pretraining iterations, default = 300.<br/>
 --gamma: coefficient of the clustering loss, default = 1.<br/>